MSco/RealPerfectIdling/README.md

 ##### Changelog:
 * 1.0.2:
-	* Compatibility of version 2
+	* Compatibility with version 2
 * 1.0.1:
-	* Compatibility of beta 1.903
+	* Compatibility with beta 1.903
 * 0.9.9:
 	* Undo offline cookie calculations of Twin Gates of Transcendence
 	* TotalCookies are added to each building